 Brahmi is neither a stimulant nor a sedative – it is a deep rejuvenative herb.

-In Ayurveda there is an herb called Shilajit, which is widely known in India as the “Destroyer of Weakness.”
+In Ayurveda, there is an herb called Shilajit, which is widely known in India as the “Destroyer of Weakness.”
 It is rich in rare constituents called fulvic and humic acids that the mitochondria use to make energy.
 So instead of boosting adrenals so they can borrow more energy, Shilajit replenishes the deep energy-making centers of the body, the mitochondria.
-In one study, Shilajit was able to help the mitochondria convert fat and sugar in the body’s main energy source, ATP.
+In one study, Shilajit was able to help the mitochondria convert fat and sugar into the body’s main energy source, ATP.
 (9)